pawelpikus/smart-home-dashboard/README.md

 ## 👏 Thanks / Special thanks / Credits

 Thanks to [dribbble.com](https://dribbble.com/) for inspiration on UI design.
-Thanks to my [Mentor - devmentor.pl](https://devmentor.pl/) - for a cool Readme.md template.
+Thanks to [devmentor.pl](https://devmentor.pl/) - for a cool Readme.md template.